d2718/dta5_client/README.md

   * command history (This is the biggest priority.)
   * The command input window does not scroll horizontally, so you won't be able to see the ends of large commands as you type them.
 (This is also a big priority.)
+  * Home and End should do the right thing in the input window.
+  * logout messaging doesn't display
+  * The footer bar should display some information.
+(This will evolve as `dta5` evolves and there is some information about your character to display.)
   * logging of game text
   * user-customizable color (Determining a mechanism for this is going to be a significant design decision; it's possible this will only be available for `xterm-256color` terminals.)
   * Eventually I would like to implement some custom highlighing for user-specifiable phrases, but that's an even bigger design decision than just "custom colors".